Cooling a plasma of 100 million degrees by ice pellet – Emergency plasma shutdown system in ITER

 We used the diagnostic signals that were observed at a different position of the donut structure of the LHD to estimate the expansion speed of ablated materials.
 We have shown that the ablated material from neon expands more slowly than that from a pure deuterium pellet.
 The expansion velocity estimated from the experimental data was consistent with the simulation.
 In addition, we measured the penetration depth of neon ice pellets into the high temperature plasma, which provideduseful input for validating the theory and simulation codes that have been used to evaluate the ITER SPI system.

-This research result was published in Plasma and Fusion Research, a journal of the Japan Society of Plasma Science and Nuclear Fusion Research, on March 30, 2022.
+This research result was published on March 30, 2022 in Plasma and Fusion Research, an online journal by the Japan Society of Plasma Science and Nuclear Fusion Research.
 With the success of the first experiment that was performed in 2019, we conducted a second experiment that injected pellets made of a mixture of hydrogen and neon in the 23rd cycle in 2021.
 We are looking forward to obtaining new findings and interesting analysis from the new data.